The Story of 'Red Dog'

 'Koko' was required to give sufficient expression on command for all those wonderful close-up shots.
 This was a big ask because Luke had to teach him to 'look front' so 'Koko' would actually look straight at the camera.
 This produced marvelous charismatic shots which for me were part of the film's magic.
 After the film shoot was complete, Carol Hobday was so convinced that Nelson Woss would give 'Koko' a good home, she ultimately gifted him 'Koko'.
 He is now Nelson's best mate.

 As look-a-likes are essential for any film shoot, producer Nelson Woss and dog trainer Luke Hura also sought pure breed Kelpies to "stand in" for 'Koko'.
-Interestingly three of these were also Australian Champions.
-Although I was not on the set and have no idea which dogs, other than 'Koko' were actually used, the breed type was so consistent and the editing so clever that I was never distracted from the story by any minor differences between any of the dogs.
+Interestingly three of these were also Australian Champions related to 'Koko'.
+This made them look so similar to 'Koko' I was never distracted from the story by any minor differences between any of the dogs.
 The producers certainly were successful in telling the story of 'RED DOG' with it appearing that just one dog filled the main role.

 'Red Dog' was certainly part of a pioneering community in Australian history.
 Local stories about this remarkable dog live on in many different ways.
 But a mark of true fame, is when a wonderful film is made about a legend.
-I think 'RED DOG' is a must-see film, and although somewhat fictionalized, it will no doubt cement the Kelpie's position into Australia's iconic history.
+'RED DOG' is a must-see film, and although somewhat fictionalised, it has cemented the Kelpie's position into Australia's iconic history.

 References and Further Reading